kdegeek/nextcloud-door-estimator/README.md

 - **Webpack build fails**:
   - Ensure all devDependencies are installed (`npm install`).
-  - Check for syntax errors in your TypeScript/React code.
+  - Check for syntax errors in your TypeScript code.

 - **Hot reload not working**:
   - Use `npm start` or `npm run build:dev` for development.